Monalisa Perrone: Biography

-In 2014, she hosted the parades of samba schools of São Paulo and at the end of this year, Monalisa become the first presenter of the new TV news live program Hora Um da Notícia on Rede Globo, which is aired at 5:00am local time ever since.
+In 2014, she hosted the parades of samba schools of São Paulo and at the end of this year, Monalisa become the first presenter of the new TV news live program Hora Um da Notícia on Rede Globo, which is aired at 5:00am brasilia time ever since.

 On 3 August 2019, Perrone left Rede Globo to accept "an irrefusable offer" made by CNN Brazil.